Property Management Business Plan

 Demographic Profile of Target Market

-[Company Name] will serve the residents within [location] and the immediately surrounding areas.
+[Property Management Business Name] will serve the residents within [location] and the immediately surrounding areas.

 Wilmette | Winnetka | |